-Bipartisan Bill Proposed to Fix Neighborhood Floods
+Bipartisan Bill Introduced to Fix Neighborhood Floods

 As floodwaters from some of the highest tides of the year spilled this week into cul-de-sacs and avenues from Delaware to Hawaii, federal legislation was introduced to ease the growing toll that rising seas are taking on coastal neighborhoods.